 Prompt the learner to interact in 3D

-This prompt will: 1) provide a visual response when the learner hovers over the model to signal interactivity, and 2) explicitly instruct them to interact.
+- It provides a visual response when the learner hovers over the embedded model to signal that the content is interactive.

 2. Use interactive labels, which use plus / minus buttons, or "pins," to prompt the learner to click.